Highlights of the Program

 Ramboll

-• Examining German climate and energy policy frameworks enabling carbon capture in waste incineration
+• Examination of German climate and energy policy frameworks that enable carbon capture in waste incineration

-• Drawing insights from Nordic projects on integrating carbon capture without reducing heat output
+• Insights drawn from Nordic projects on integrating carbon capture without reducing heat output

 • Assessing the role of lower district heating supply and return temperatures in improving system efficiency

-• Highlighting the strategic value of joint planning for waste, carbon capture, and heating to meet 2045 targets
+• Highlights of the strategic value of joint planning for waste, carbon capture, and heating to meet 2045 targets

 Q&A SESSION ON DISTRICT HEATING AND CARBON CAPTURE INTEGRATION